jakobgerstenlauer/RottenOnions/README.md

 The sixth line contains additional concerning the "exit policy" of the relay.
 Here it is specified which ports (and thus associated internet protocols) can be used for outgoing traffic.

-#### Data Processing
+#### Data Processing Tor Consensus Files

-Awk-script that extracts the essential information from the original logfiles:
+The following awk-script extracts the essential information from the original logfiles:
 ```awk
 #!/usr/bin/awk -f
 BEGIN{